 Seabird is one of the smallest towns along the Indian Ocean drive.
 It is most famous for the erosion that the coastal cliffs are experiencing.
 Some houses that are built on the cliffs with beautiful views of the Indian Ocean are teetering on the verge of destruction.

 There is a caravan park in town a local shop, access to the beach and a playground.
 The best reason to stop in at Seabird is for a meal at the pub which has stunning ocean views.

-There is a local caravan park, a small shop and many holiday houses which you can find on airbnb or similar site.
+There is a local caravan park, a small shop and many holiday houses.
 It is a sleepy seaside town worth checking out if you are into fishing or boating.

 Lancelin offers many of the same things as the other towns in the area.
 It is one of the bigger towns so it has a few more shops, a couple of bakeries and a bunch of different accommodation options.